TheSoundOfAIOSR/rg_sound_generation/audio_annotator/README.md

 flask build-db
 flask generate-spectrograms

-flask run
+waitress-serve --port 80 --call "audio_annotator:create_app"
 ```

-Now you should be able to visit the app on http://127.0.0.1:5000
+Now you should be able to visit the app on http://127.0.0.1:80